Linuxfabrik/lfops/roles/firewall/README.md

 ## Role Variables

-Have a look at the [defaults/main.yml](https://github.com/Linuxfabrik/lfops/blob/main/roles/firewall/defaults/main.yml) for the variable defaults.
+This role does not have any variable defaults.

 ### Mandatory